 How long does it take to get a building permit?

-Again, please consider this to be very much a ball park estimate but I am certain your interested in the average time it takes for our customers to achieve permit approval.
+Again, please consider this to be very much a ball park estimate but I am certain you are interested in the average time it takes for our customers to achieve permit approval.

 Building Permit Approval: In the event that your documentation is perfect and there is no delay or revision required, the shortest turn around for an approval to commence building was 2 weeks and the longest (so far) was 4 weeks.